pillmuncher/yogic.cs/README.md

 ```
 - Represents a choice between multiple computations.
   Takes a variable number of computations and returns a new computation that
   tries all of them in series with backtracking.
+This defines a *choice point*.

 ```csharp
 public static Mf or_from_enumerable(IEnumerable<Mf> mfs)
 ```
 - Represents a choice between multiple computations from an enumerable.
   Takes a sequence of computations `mfs` and returns a new computation that
   tries all of them in series with backtracking.
+This defines a *choice point*.

 ```csharp
 public static Mf not(Mf mf)